cambridge-cares/TheWorldAvatar/Agents/BMSBacnetAgent/README.md

 UPDATE_DURATION =   # time interval in min
 ```

-###2.
-Setup
+### 2. Setup

-1. Note that this agent needs connections to the bacnet network, a blazegraph and a postgresql database.
+1. Note that this agent needs connections to the Bacnet network, a Blazegraph and a PostgreSQL database.
 The connections have to be properly configured by providing the correct parameters in the [config file] above.
 Also, these components are assumed to already be online before this agent starts.
 2. To run in a docker, a Dockerfile is provided.
 ```commandline
 docker build -t bmsbacnet_image .